humdrum-tools/humdrum-documentation/guide/ch35/index.md

 intervals.
 A number of different types of intervals were distinguished and we learned how to calculate such intervals.
-One type of melodic interval mentioned in [Chapter 11](/guide/ch11) is the *distance interval* \-- an interval between pitches which are separated by intervening musical materials.
+One type of melodic interval mentioned in [Chapter 11](/guide/ch11) is the *distance interval* &mdash; an interval between pitches which are separated by intervening musical materials.
 In this chapter we consider more sophisticated ways of determining distance intervals.
 These types of intervals are the foundation of various notions of hierarchies or